-Her debut novel Hold Still was published by Holland Park Press in October 2013.
+Her debut novel Hold Still was published by Holland Park Press in 2013.
 She recently co-curated Limber: Spatial Painting Practices at the Herbert Read Gallery, Canterbury, and Grandes Galleries de L’Erba, Rouen, France.
 Test, Orange, 2012, her latest poetry collection is available from Pindrop Press.
 Her previous collection One Wanted Thing is available from Lagan Press.

 Cherry writes regularly for Art Monthly, Modern Painters and Art Review.
 She was a curatorial adviser for Axis online showcase, Open Frequency in 2006.
 She was guest editor of Magma Poetry Magazine, 2012, and was poetry editor of Brand Literary Magazine, 2006-2011.

 Cherry teaches poetry in the Creative Writing Department of the University of Greenwich.
 She was a Royal Literary Fellow, 2014-2016.

 Symposium and Performance of Famished, February 7, 2019

 Uses of Lament: the Irish Famine & legacies of trauma

 This half-day symposium will develop the idea of collective lament, examining the Famine's legacy, giving audiences a chance to experience their own cultural and political history in an innovative and healing way.

 A range of writers, visual artists and theorists will explore the somatic effects of oppression and suffering to disturb new truths about history and trauma and show how they can be re-presented through diverse platforms.

 The symposium ends with a premiere performance of Cherry Smyth's Famished, followed by a Q&A.

 Performance of Famished at 19.00-20.00, followed by a Q&A